japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

   message: String): String
 ```

-`withRedaction` takes the value of link:spark-sql-properties.adoc#spark.sql.redaction.string.regex[spark.sql.redaction.string.regex] configuration property (as the regular expression to point at sensitive information) and requests Spark Core's `Utils` to redact sensitive information in the input `message`.
+`withRedaction` takes the value of spark-sql-properties.md#spark.sql.redaction.string.regex[spark.sql.redaction.string.regex] configuration property (as the regular expression to point at sensitive information) and requests Spark Core's `Utils` to redact sensitive information in the input `message`.

 NOTE: Internally, Spark Core's `Utils.redact` uses Java's `Regex.replaceAllIn` to replace all matches of a pattern with a string.